apache/www-site/content/foundation/glossary.md

 changes to a [version control](#version-control). ("Please grant Yo Mega karma to the foo-bar.")
 **2.** Respect and [merit](#Merit) in
-the [community](#Community). ("Al Faa has good karma because of the careful and tactful way he makes his points and the quality of his technical contributions.")
+the [community](#Community). ("Al Faa and Ro Main have good karma because of the careful and tactful way they make their points and the quality of their technical contributions.")
 **3.** Any combination of senses 1 and two; they are indirectly related.